39 Office Decor Ideas

-If home is where the heart is, your home office is where your brain gets to work.
-Having a dedicated space to keep work separate from play or rest is crucial to maintaining work-life balance.
-Unlike your cubicle, your home office doesn’t have to be corporate and drab – quite the opposite, in fact.
+Unlike your cubicle at your company office, your home office doesn’t have to be corporate and drab.
+It should be quite the opposite, in fact.
 The home office is an opportunity to put a part of your personality on display that maybe doesn’t quite fit into the decor of more common areas of your home.

 With many of us spending more time working from home than ever, there’s no better time to get your home office outfitted exactly to your tastes.
-Whether that means a hyper-organized minimalist space where you can get away from the distractions of home life, or a bright and vivid space that inspires you to create, we have curated a collection of home office decor inspiration to transform your space into a hive of productivity.
+Whether that means a hyper-organized minimalist space where you can get away from the distractions of home life or a bright and vivid space that inspires you to create, we have curated a collection of home office decorating ideas to transform your workspace into a hive of productivity.

 The most important part of decorating your home office is to create a functional space.
 But you also want it to be comfortable enough that you won’t mind spending time there.
 Read on for home office decor ideas for every space and style.